CIHR Guidelines on Identical or Essentially Identical Applications

-The following compliance requirements are based on the principles that CIHR must manage public funds effectively, such that funding is not duplicated for the same research objectives, and that fairness is achieved towards those applicants who compete for funding in observance of CIHR’s policies.
+The policy requirements are based on the principles that CIHR must manage public funds effectively, such that funding is not duplicated for the same research objectives, and that fairness is achieved towards those applicants who submit unique proposals in funding competitions.

-- Once an application has been submitted to CIHR, the nominated principal applicant and/or members of the applicant team must wait for the notification on the funding decision before submitting the identical or essentially identical application to CIHR, NSERC or SSHRC.
+- Once an application has been submitted to CIHR, it is considered under review.
+As such, the nominated principal applicant and/or members of the applicant team must wait for the notification on the funding decision before submitting the identical or essentially identical application to CIHR, NSERC or SSHRC.

 - Once an application is funded by CIHR, the nominated principal applicant and/or members of the applicant team must not subsequently submit the identical or essentially identical application to CIHR, NSERC or SSHRC, if the start date of funding, as stated in the funding opportunity, is prior to the end date of the active grant.

 CIHR endeavours to promptly identify and action cases of non-compliance.
 If a case is being investigated during the peer review stage, it must not influence the rating of the application(s).

 - Identical / Essentially Identical: Applications are considered identical or essentially identical when the hypotheses, research objectives, and/or methodologies are the same or very similar.

 - Distinct: Applications are distinct when there are significant and considerable differences in content and scope.
 For example, the same general research area, but significantly different research objectives, methodological approaches, models, target populations.